WDI-SEA/react-development-course-materials/01-React Key Concepts/02- pre-work-review.md

 - Students should have completed all work prior to the start of the course.

-- Review each lesson.
-How much time you spend on each lesson will vary.
+- How much time you spend reviewing each lesson will vary.
 Always get a barometer reading of the class.
 If students seem comfortable with the material of a given lesson, call out a few specific key points and move on.
 If however, students seem confused/concerned about the content of a given lesson, do a deeper review.
-Maybe go through the lesson slide-by-slide.
+Maybe go through the lesson slide-by-slide, checking comprehension as you progress.

 - Links to a sandbox version of each lesson are in this document, so you can easily project the lessons and walk through them.
 Please do not share out these links.